sonertari/UTMFW/README.md

 ## How to build

-The purpose in this section will be to build the installation iso file using the createiso script at the root of the project source tree.
+The purpose in this section is to build the installation iso file using the createiso script at the root of the project source tree.
 You are expected to be doing these on an OpenBSD 5.9 and have installed git on it.

 The createiso script:

 - Clones the git repo of the project to a tmp folder.
-- Generates gettext translations.
+- Generates gettext translations and doxygen documentation.
 - Prepares the site install set.
 - And finally creates the iso file.